Jondaryan, Queensland: Geography

 The Western railway line passes through the locality.
 The now-closed Jondaryan railway station served the town, while the Malu railway station on the boundary of the localities of Jondaryn and Malu is still operational.

 History

 The name Jondaryan derives from pastoral run name first used 1841 by Henry Dennis.
 It is believed to be an Aboriginal word meaning a long way off.
 The town was surveyed in June 1871 by surveyor G.T.
 Weale.

 Jondaryan Post Office opened on 1 March 1867.

-H.R.H.
-The Duke of Edinburgh stayed overnight in Jondaryan, then the terminus of the railway line, on 26 February 1868.
+Alfred, Duke of Saxe-Coburg and Gotha and Duke of Edinburgh stayed overnight in Jondaryan, then the terminus of the railway line, on 26 February 1868.

 Jondaryan Provisional School opened on 12 February 1872.
 On 31 January 1876, it became Jondaryan State School.

 In June 2015, the closed St Jude's Anglican church was relocated from Acland to the Jondaryan Woolshed to be used as a wedding chapel.